 Police said the hostages had been divided into four groups.

 Prospects for direct negotiations were unclear after Abu Sayyaf commander Galib Andang told a local radio station that they would negotiate only with ambassadors from the hostages’ countries.

 ``They cannot demand anymore,″ responded Alexander Aguirre, Philippine national security adviser. ``They are under attack.″

-Andang allowed station DXRZ to interview one of the hostages, Carel Strydom from South Africa.
+Andang allowed DXRZ to interview one of the hostages, Carel Strydom from South Africa.
 In comments dictated by someone whispering next to him, Strydom asked the United Nations to tell the Philippine government to stop its military actions against the rebels.

 Journalists who tried to travel through Talipao today were forced to turn back by armed men, who surrounded their cars and fired in the air.
 Police say the kidnappers promised locals a share of any ransom money if they act as lookouts.